AFONY10/cadence-workflow-linter/readme.md

 # Note: To be updated
+For extension download and usage, have a read in:
+./vscode-extension/README.md
+---
 Cadence Workflow Linter — Monorepo

 This repository contains a Cadence workflow linter.
 It has been refactored to